 - Plastic casing around cables to prevent tampering.

 There's more to safety than having a safe bike.
-Encouraging our members to ride safely is equally as important.
-Read more to learn how to become a safer cyclist.
+Creating safe customers is equally as important.
+Read more to learn how to become a safe cyclist.

 Obey all regulatory signsand traffic lights.

 Never ride against trafficRide with traffic to avoid potential incidents.

 Use hand signalsto tell motorists what you intend to do.